A Bittersweet Life: Box office and critical reception

 Lee Byung-hun was praised for his acting ability with a critic from Cinema Eye saying that he "brings sheer excitement in his performance" and is "an angel dressed in vengeance."
 The critic also noted that A Bittersweet Life is "the best film of 2005."
 A critic from BeyondHollywood.com gave the film 4/5 stars.
 On Rotten Tomatoes, it currently holds a 100%, with an average score of 8.1 out of 10 based on ten reviews.

 In 2009, Empire named it third in a poll of the "20 Greatest Gangster Movies You've Never Seen* (*Probably)."

 When the film finally ended its theatrical run, it had 1,291,621 admissions.

 Remake

 The 2007 Indian film Awarapan contained plot elements similar to the film.
 The film, directed by Mohit Suri, starred Emraan Hashmi, Shriya Saran and Ashutosh Rana.
 In August 2017, an American remake was announced, with Jennifer Yuh Nelson to direct and Michael B. Jordan to star.
+In November 2024, Kevin McMullin became attached to write for Netflix.